-Well I really enjoyed testing this camera!
-Shooting was really easy, interesting and cheerful.
+Well, I really enjoyed testing this camera!
+The shooting was really easy, interesting and cheerful.
 There are two funny things about this camera.
-First one is the sound of shutter.
+First one is the sound of the shutter.
 Maybe it’s only in my camera, but every time I click the shutter release button, my Elikon 4 sounds like “Chhiinn..”.
-That sound is really hilarious and reminds me two swords striking each other .
-And the second funny thing is tripod mount socket in a camera which does not have a B – bulb mode and cable release plug, but on second thought the tripod mount socket works perfect as lens cover holder.
+That sound is really hilarious and reminds me of two swords striking each other.
+And the second funny thing is tripod mount socket in a camera which does not have a B – bulb mode and cable release plug, but on second thought the tripod mount socket works perfectly as lens cover holder.

 More great things about this camera: frame counter, a film reminder holder (a place where you can put a piece of paper film box with information about the film), built-in flash and the last and the best black corners in the pictures :) just have a look at this gallery.
 Sweet is in it?